Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 7. Fertilome Weed Free Zone 32 oz

 Fertilome Weed Free Zone is a selective broadleaf herbicide that controls over 80 weed species including clover, spurge, chickweed, and thistle while remaining safe on Kentucky Bluegrass, Bermudagrass, Bahiagrass, and Zoysiagrass.
-The 32-ounce concentrate delivers visible evidence of injury within hours of application — users report that Creeping Charlie looks “hit by napalm” within one to two days.
+The 32-ounce concentrate delivers visible evidence of injury within hours of application — aggregated owner reports describe rapid browning and collapse of Creeping Charlie within one to two days.
 The rapid visual feedback confirms the product is working and helps gardeners identify coverage gaps immediately.

 Owner feedback emphasizes that the recommended label dose may be insufficient for tough weeds like clover and ground ivy, with many users achieving best results at approximately 1.5 fluid ounces per gallon of water rather than the standard 1.0 ounce rate.
 Adding a few drops of dish soap improves leaf adhesion and overall efficacy, especially on waxy-leaved species that repel spray droplets.
 The product is not effective on crabgrass, so users with mixed weed pressure may need a complementary treatment.